jamesquinlan/dsc-techstack/topics/git.md

 ## Example:

 Create a file to track.
 Everyone knows how to create a file and has done so many times.
-Here is a method using `touch` command (_touch_ edits the timestamp, thus if no file exists, it creates one the first time).
+Here is a method using the `touch` command (_touch_ edits the timestamp; thus, if no file exists, it creates one the first time).

 ```zsh
 touch index.html